Last editedMar 2023 2 min read

 Basic self-employed invoice template

-At this point, you’re probably wondering what a self-employed invoice actually looks like.
+At this point, you’re probably wondering what a self-employed invoice looks like.
 Well, we’ve put together a basic self-employed invoice template that you can use for invoicing clients:

 Self-employed company name